deco3500-2017/team-apollo/README.md

 **Personality & History:**

 - Miranda likes to meet new people.
-- Miranda comes from a creative background, she used to be in a jazz band.
+- Miranda comes from a creative background: she used to be in a jazz band.
 - Miranda doesn't like loud places where too many very young adults are hanging out.

 **Goals:**